QianZhangNU/PO2distribution/README.md

 # PO2distribution in electrolyte in SOEC

+Contributor: Qian Zhang (Northwestern University)
+             qian.zhang_jennifer@northwestern.edu

 This is a program with GUI to generate PO2 distribution in the electrolyte for two-layer full cells and symmetric cells with YSZ as electrolyte in hydrogen enviroment or air enviroment.

+To use the code, you just run main.py with Python 3.+ and fill in the experimental data in the corresponding position as labels in the GUI.

 Parameters: